Cleveland Barons (1937–1973)

 The Cleveland Barons were a minor league professional ice hockey team in the American Hockey League.
-They played in Cleveland, Ohio at the Cleveland Arena.
-The most successful team in AHL history, the original incarnation of the Barons played in the AHL from 1937 to 1973.
+They played in Cleveland, Ohio, at the Cleveland Arena.
+At the time they folded, they were the most successful team in AHL history, the original incarnation of the Barons played in the AHL from 1937 to 1973.
 In that time, they won ten division titles and nine Calder Cups, which, although the team had been defunct for over three decades, remained a record until 2009, when the Hershey Bears won their 10th Calder Cup.
 In 1973, they relocated to Jacksonville, Florida, where they were known as the Jacksonville Barons; they lasted only through the 1973–1974 season before folding.

 History

 The team traces its roots back to the 1929–30 season of the International Hockey League, as the "Cleveland Indians."
 The Indians played for five seasons, until being renamed the Cleveland Falcons for the 1934–35 season.
 The Falcons played for three more years, when they became the Barons in 1937–38.

 From 1934 to 1949, the team was owned by Al Sutphin, who was also an owner of the Braden-Sutphin Ink Company in Cleveland.
 Sutphin, a true sportsman, was known to often pay better salaries than NHL teams at the time (1930s and 1940s), and some players preferred to remain in "minor league" Cleveland instead of playing in the "major" NHL.
 Sutphin built the Cleveland Arena, at the time one of the largest and most beautiful hockey facilities in North America.
 It was rumored that the dormant Montreal Maroons NHL franchise would be transferred to Cleveland but nothing came of it.

 Sutphin sold the team and arena in 1949.
 The Barons sought acceptance into the National Hockey League during the early 1950s, but purported financing irregularities caused the NHL to turn down the bid.
 The Barons then challenged the NHL for the right to play for the Stanley Cup, which was also rejected.
 During the 1940s and 1950s, the Barons played to standing-room-only audiences.

 The preeminent star of the franchise was Fred Glover, the team's career leader in goals, assists, points, penalty minutes and seasons, (and second in league history in all those categories).
 Also notable was Hall of Famer goaltender Johnny Bower, who before he starred in the NHL played brilliantly for the Barons for nine seasons and is the AHL's career shutout leader.
 From 1949 to 1961, the Barons' general manager was James C. Hendy, a Hall of Fame Builder and the first prominent statistician in the history of the sport.
 Other notable players included Les Cunningham, a five-time league All-Star for whom the AHL's MVP award is named, Jack Gordon, Norm Beaudin, Bill Needham (the team's career leader in games played), Cal Stearns, Fred Thurier and Les Binkley.